Example: Compartmental models of Drug Delivery

 This model describes an intravenous bolus dosing protocol, with a linear clearance from the central compartment (non-linear clearance processes are also possible, but not considered here).
 The dose function $\text{Dose}(t)$ will consist of instantaneous doses of $X$ ng of the drug at one or more time points.
 The other input parameters to the model are:

-We will solve this system of ODEs using the DiffSol crate.
-Rather than trying to write down the dose function as a mathematical function, we will neglect the dose function from the equations and instead using DiffSol's API to specify the dose at specific time points.
+We will solve this system of ODEs using the Diffsol crate.
+Rather than trying to write down the dose function as a smooth mathematical function, we will treat each bolus dose as a discrete event.
+We first do this procedurally by stopping the solver at each dose time in Rust, then rewrite the same model declaratively using DiffSL stop and reset tensors.

 First lets write down the equations in the standard form of a first order ODE system: